BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Solar Eclipses:

 The first solar eclipse of any kind I witnessed was 30th May 1984.
 (I really got into astronomy in 1976.
 You will read about that later.
-It seems that I have had to wait at least eight years, and
+It seems that I have had to wait at least eight years,

-usually more like ten, for everything!)
+and usually more like ten, for everything!)

 This was a partial eclipse, visible from the UK, and a warm and sunny afternoon.
-I used my binoculars by projection method, with only one side uncapped, to observe the Moon encroaching on the disc of the Sun.
-I set up on the drive of my parent's house, I was 21 years old and a year away from having a house of my own.
+I used my 10x50 binoculars by projection method, with only one side uncapped, to observe the Moon encroaching on the disc of the Sun.
+I set up on the drive of my parent's house.
+I was 21 years old in 1984, and a year away from having a house of my own.
 It wasn't a large partial, but certainly entertaining for my first solar eclipse.
 The sun was lowering to the west and it was a pleasant afternoon in Astley, Greater Manchester.

-Location Pic: Eleanor Drive, Astley, Manchester, UK.
-Arrow A is where I made the eclipse observation, looking off the drive and across the road.
-(Arrow B is where I first saw Halley's Comet a year later - I had to set up so I could see through the gap between the houses looking toward the large cloud in this pic.
-There was an inconvenient tree if I set up in the back garden!)
+Additional: Arrow B is where I first saw Halley's Comet a year later - I had to set up so I could see through the gap between the houses looking toward the large cloud in this pic.
+There was an inconvenient tree if I set up in the back garden!

-The most memorable, though disappointing, solar eclipse was the long awaited Cornwall 1999 total eclipse.
+The most memorable, though disappointing solar eclipse was the long awaited 11th of August, Cornwall 1999 total eclipse.
+A date that had been eagrely awaited since I first read about it in The Penguin book, 'Space Exploration', in about 1973.
 Like most of the country, I had a view of a very thin crescent of the Sun through intermittant thick clouds.
 I didn't go to Cornwall to be rained on all day as so many did.
-The weather forecast for the whole country was bleak!
-But, in the late morning of August 11th 1999, a date that had been eagrely awaited since I first read about it in The Penguin book, Space Exploration, in about 1973, from my back garden in the east midlands, the clouds parted at times to reveal a very thin partial.
-At the time I lived at no. 30, College Park, Horncastle.
-The home of the Horncastle Astronomy Weekend (HAW).
+The weather forecast for the whole country was bleak for the eleventh!
+At that time I lived in College Park, Horncastle.
+The home of the BAA Horncastle Astronomy Weekend (HAW).
 HAW used to be at the Further Education College in Horncastle - A bonus of living there!
-I had a sense of accomplishment at even seeing the crescent, and cursed the forces of nature that, after twenty six years of waiting, presented me with a coudy day as a reward for my patience.
+But, in the late morning of August 11th 1999, from my back garden in the east midlands, the clouds parted at times to reveal a very thin partial.
+I had a sense of accomplishment at even seeing the crescent, and cursed the forces of nature that, after twenty six years of waiting, presented me with a cloudy day as a reward for my patience.
 I have no photos of this event, momentous as it was!

 I have seen several other partial eclipses of the sun since then.
 They are inspiring events and I would recommend you to observe one when you get chance.